fredatgithub/StaticSiteCrawler/README.md

-# StaticSiteCrawler
+# Static Site Crawler
-A simple util for crawling links from root URL and saving HTML documents.
+A simple utility tool for crawling links from root URL and saving HTML documents.